Design Evolution

 Design 3: Blades

-Extrusion-wise, this design is much simpler.
+We pivoted to an extrusion method to address the design challenge.
 It doesn’t induce stress brittleness during the manufacturing process.

-The nice thing about the blade is that it is able to rotate, depending on what the algae needs.
-And then, in the meantime, between the blades, I can also create a totally clear view out, if I make the blades all 90 degrees perpendicular to window.
-If I need privacy, I can also close off, so no one can see from outside into the space.
+The nice thing, too, about the blade is that it is able to rotate, depending on what light level the algae need.
+And then, in the meantime, between the blades I can create a totally clear view out, if I make the blades all 90 degrees perpendicular to window.
+If I need privacy, I can also close it off, so no one can see from outside into the space.

-Of course, there are many areas that I am also working on.
-For example, I want to incorporate light.
-Light is not only good for pleasing people, but also I can use it to supplement lighting for growing algae.
-The way I did it here was just to sink the LED light, but that’s not good, because I cannot take it out.
-So, I want to incorporate light into the cap.
-The cap will have a pocket that does not leak, but will let the light shoot into the blade.
-So that is the thing that I’m working on.
+Of course, there are many areas that I am still working on.
+For example, I want to incorporate artificial light.
+Light is not only good for enriching the human experience, but also I can use it to supplement lighting for growing algae on cloudy days.
+We are working on a new cap design with a waterproofing pocket to install the LED light while allowing the light to project into blade.

-The automatic nutrient dispenser is something I’m also working on.
+The automatic nutrient dispenser is another area I’m working on.
 At the moment I go to the Innovation Barn every other week with two buckets to give nutrients for the algae.
 But I can automate the nutrient dose.

-I’m also incorporating the automatic biomass sensor in the system and I’m looking into AI integration as well.
-If, for example, I want to grow a certain algae species – let’s say it is for biodiesel production – then I need to grow Nannochloropsis, which is different from Spirulina, which is used for food.
-I can incorporate AI to predict the best growing environment for that algae, depending on the dynamic environmental conditions.
+I’m also incorporating the automatic biomass sensor in the system and exploring AI integration as well.
+For example, if I want to grow a certain algae species – let’s say Nannochloropsis for biodiesel production, which is different from Spirulina for food applications – I can incorporate AI to predict the best growing environment for that algae, depending on the dynamic environmental conditions.

-So I am adding more functionality to the operation and maintenance.
-I’m using this Innovation Barn installation to fully modify and develop and refine the system.
-Then it will be ready for a commercial setting.
+So I am expanding more functionality to the operation and maintenance.
+I’m using this Innovation Barn installation to fully modify, develop and refine the system, hoping to be ready for a commercial setting.